Lead Hazard Reduction Program

 wood surfaces

-The second goal of our program is Healthy Homes-- as long as we have the additional funding, we will provide health and safety improvements to your home that are not related to lead.
+The second goal of our program is Healthy Homes.
+When we have additional funding, we will provide health and safety improvements to your home that are not related to lead.
 This might look like:

 -